-SANTORINI ITINERARY FOR 3 DAYS
+EPIC SANTORINI ITINERARY FOR 3 DAYS

 Santorini is really like a dream come true – before (finally) visiting, I was worried I would be disappointed.
 The pictures from Santorini looked perfect… too perfect.
-Oia in particular seemed unrealistically beautiful.
+Oia, in particular, seemed unrealistically beautiful.

 So, to avoid disappointment, I postponed the Santorini trip several times.
 However, when I finally visited, I was anything but disappointed.

-SANTORINI PIN FOR LATER
+SANTORINI ITINERARY – PIN FOR LATER

 HOW TO GET AROUND IN SANTORINI FOR 3 DAYS

-If you want absolute independence, you will need to rent a (small) car or ATV, both of which are quite popular among visitors.
+If you want absolute independence, you will need to rent a (small) car or ATV, both of which are pretty popular among visitors.
 I, however, solely used public transportation and was absolutely fine with it.

 From Santorini Airport, a bus gets you to the main town/village centers (which, in my case, was in Fira).
 There is a central stop in each village, which means you might have to walk for a few minutes (for me, this was a 5-minute walk), but I would personally rather walk than worry about finding a parking space.

-WHERE TO STAY
+3 DAYS IN SANTORINI- WHERE TO STAY

-3-DAY SANTORINI ITINERARY
+THINGS TO DO – 3-DAY SANTORINI ITINERARY

-DAY 1 IN SANTORINI
+DAY 1 OF 3 DAYS IN SANTORINI

 If you stay in Fira, perfect.
 If you stay in another village (even Oia), I recommend taking a bus early in the morning to Fira.